EmirDilli/EmirDilli/README.md

 - 🔭 I’m currently working on computer science
 - 🌱 I’m currently learning java
 - ⚡ Fun fact: I can play piano
--->I'm studying at Bilkent University
+--> Hi!
+My name is Emir Şahin Dilli and currently I'm a freshman at Bilkent University and I'm studying at Bilkent University.
+I can play piano quite fluently.